amyasnikov/validity/docs/features/howto_write_tests.md

 # How to write Test Expressions

-This article contains some of the possible approaches for writing effective Test Expressions.
+This article contains some possible approaches for writing effective Test Expressions.

 ### Use JQ to extract data from your config